vikashkr99/writeup-Corridor/README.md

 &nbsp; &nbsp; &nbsp; &nbsp; From the room's descriptoin, we know that these are hashes so lets check which one and crack them.

 &nbsp; &nbsp; &nbsp; &nbsp; ![hashes](./img/hashes.png)
-&nbsp; &nbsp; &nbsp; &nbsp; Hash-Identifier specified that these are MD5 hashes and crackstation result shows that these endpoints are MD5 values of numbers from 1
-&nbsp; &nbsp; &nbsp; &nbsp;  to 13.
+&nbsp; &nbsp; &nbsp; &nbsp; Hash-Identifier specified that these are MD5 hashes and crackstation result shows that these endpoints are MD5 values of numbers from 1 &nbsp; &nbsp; &nbsp; &nbsp;to 13.